romanzy313/otp/README.md

 }
 ```

-Or use `UnstorageAdapter` to support a lot of different backend key-value data stores.
-The full list can be found at the official documentation [here](https://unstorage.unjs.io/)
+Or use `UnstorageAdapter` to support many different backend key-value data stores.
+The complete list can be found in the official documentation [here](https://unstorage.unjs.io/)

-Examples will use `MemoryStorage` implementation, which a simple wrapper around js `Map()`
+Examples will use the `MemoryStorage` implementation, which is a simple wrapper around js `Map()`

-Create an instance of `OtpService` in its own module for easy referencing
+Create an instance of `OtpService`

 ```ts
 import { OtpService, OtpError } from '@romanzy/otp';